Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Extrapolation

 \section{Extrapolation}

 In Sections~\ref{sec:parameter_estimation} and \ref{sec:model}, we fitted models to data within the measured temperature range.
 Often, however, we want to predict behaviour at temperatures outside this range: for example, estimating room-temperature conductivity from high-temperature simulations.
-As discussed in Section~\ref{sec:problems}, such extrapolations are only meaningful if the uncertainties in the fitted parameters propagate into the predicted values.
-A single extrapolated number without an associated uncertainty cannot be compared to other values or assessed for reliability.
+For such extrapolations to be meaningful, the uncertainties in the fitted parameters must propagate into the predicted values---a single extrapolated number without an associated uncertainty cannot be compared to other values or assessed for reliability.

-Extrapolation amplifies parameter uncertainties.
-The Arrhenius equation is exponential: small changes in the activation energy produce large changes in predicted conductivity, particularly at temperatures far from the fitted range.
-If we report only a point estimate, e.g., using the ``best fit'' parameters to predict conductivity at a new temperature, we ignore this sensitivity and risk substantial overconfidence in the result.

 Bayesian posterior sampling makes uncertainty propagation straightforward.
 In Section~\ref{sec:parameter_estimation}, we obtained samples from the joint posterior distribution of parameters.
 Each sample represents a plausible ($\Ea$, $A$) combination given the data.
 To extrapolate, we simply evaluate the model at the new temperature for each sample.
 The resulting collection of conductivity values represents the distribution of model predictions at that temperature; i.e., the range of conductivities compatible with our original data~\footnote{This extrapolated distribution captures parameter uncertainty but not estimated measurement noise.
 For extrapolation far from the measured range, parameter uncertainty typically dominates, so this distinction is rarely important in practice.}.